CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > KeyGroup createKeyGroup(vaultId, opts)

-create a mpc key group
+Create a mpc key group

-create a mpc key group.
+Create a mpc key group for vault ID with the provided information.

 ### Example